intelligentnode/IntelliNode/README.md

 // get the responses from the chatbot const responses = await chatbot.chat(input);
 ```
-The documentation on how to switch the chatbot between ChatGPT and LLama can be found in this [wiki page](https://github.com/Barqawiz/IntelliNode/wiki/ChatBot).
+The documentation on how to switch the chatbot between ChatGPT and LLama in this [wiki page](https://github.com/Barqawiz/IntelliNode/wiki/ChatBot).
 ### Semantic search
 import:
 ```js